Elizabeth Hamilton, 1st Baroness Hamilton of Hameldon: Marriages

 Walpole said of the couple: "Duke Hamilton is the abstract of Scotch pride: he and the Duchess at their own house walk in to dinner before their company, sit together at the upper end of their own table, eat off the same plate, and drink to nobody beneath the rank of Earl—would not one wonder how they could get any body either above or below that rank to dine with them at all?".

 Soon after the duke died on 17 January 1758, aged only 33, Elizabeth became engaged to Francis Egerton, 3rd Duke of Bridgewater, but the engagement was cancelled that year for reasons unknown.
 On 3 February the following year she married John Campbell, Marquess of Lorne, son and heir of the Duke of Argyll.

+From 1761 to 1784, she was a lady of the bedchamber to Queen Charlotte.
+She, alongside the Duchess of Ancaster and Elizabeth Howard, Countess of Effingham, were the first three ladies-in-waiting to be appointed to the new queen upon the royal wedding in 1761, and attended to her when she travelled and arrived to England, and during her wedding and coronation.

-From 1761 to 1784, she was a Lady of the Bedchamber to Queen Charlotte.
-Her husband succeeded to his father's title of Duke of Argyll in 1770, and Elizabeth became known as the Duchess of Argyll.
+Her husband succeeded to his father's title of duke of Argyll in 1770, and Elizabeth became known as the duchess of Argyll.
 On 20 May 1776, King George III, a long time admirer of hers, created her Baroness Hamilton of Hameldon in her own right.